Start Date: 17 October 2022

 The Graduation Season

-Presentation to the profession begins with the graduates' showcase in the Summer term.
-Training then culminates in three projects to which members of the profession are again invited: firstly, an in-house public, full-length production, then a short Ensemble ‘Open Space’ play and lastly, a fully staged Graduation Production.
-Later projects are presented in appropriate Central London venues.
+Presentation to the profession traditionally begins with the graduates' showcase in the Spring term of year 3.
+Training then culminates in three projects to which members of the profession are again invited*: firstly, an in-house public, full-length production, then an Ensemble play and lastly, a fully staged Graduation Project.
+Later projects are traditionally presented in appropriate Central London venues.
 Friends and family are welcome to attend.
 Find Out More

 This course is assessed by an External Examiner.
 The role of an External Examiner is primarily one of quality assurance, ensuring that our students gain an appropriate outcome from their studies, which is consistent with outcomes at other universities.
 External Examiners achieve this by reviewing curriculum design and implementation, modules, learning outcomes, student assessments and grades as well as live and recorded performances and reflective journals.
-The External Examiner is regulated by the Department of Academic Quality at De Montfort University.
+The External Examiner is regulated by the Department of Academic Quality.

 "Drawing on its distinguished history as a major drama school, Drama Studio London has successfully moved into undergraduate work in performance and has instilled the need for reflection and analysis as part of the process.
-Industry standards of training and achievement are appropriate and the level of work achieved is both comparable and, indeed, superior to that achieved in similar establishments....The Programme has been delivered with flair and energy and the progress of students has been monitored with great care."
+Industry standards of training and achievement are appropriate and the level of work achieved is both comparable and, indeed, superior to that achieved in similar establishments."
+Ken Pickering, external examiner for the Degree Course 2016-2019